Rocannons Welt

 Idioma German

-Publicado el 9 de Julio de 1978 por Heyne.
+Publicado el 9 de julio de 1978 por Heyne.

 Rocannon, ein Naturforscher von der Erde, ist der einzige Überlebende einer Expeditionsgruppe, die den interessanten Planeten Fomalhaut Ⅱ erforschen sollte.
 Die Welt, die von drei verschiedenen intelligenten Rassen bewohnt wird, dient Rebellen, welche die Macht der Sternenliga brechen wollen, als Stützpunkt.
 Mit Repressalien und brutalen Feuerüberfällen auf wehrlose Dörfer schüchtern sie die Ureinwohner ein und zwingen sie rücksichtslos zu Abgaben.
 Diese sind ihnen in ihrer Friedfertigkeit hilflos ausgeliefert.